nehoehne/hackathon/README.md

 * Using Git and technical communication in a fast-paced, collaborative environment

 ## Usage
-Download the repo and run the project in Unity (Unity version: 2021.3.19f1 LTS).
+Clone the repo and run the project in Unity (Unity version: 2021.3.19f1 LTS).

 ## References
 ### Sounds